seemajune/js-basics-readme-v-000/README.md

 ## Objectives
 + Print JavaScript to the console
-+ Explain proper use of semicolons
++ Explain proper use of semicolons and other syntax basics
 + Explain truthy and falsely values

-## Overview

-* Syntax Basics
-  * Variable Declaration
-  * Semicolons
-  * Whitespace
-* Printing to the Console
-* Truthy and Falsely Values

 ## Syntax Basics